Competitor Race Rules

 - NO GPS units or devices are permitted to be used.

 - Cell phones must be fully charged, turned OFF and carried in sealed watertight bags.
-They may only be opened and turned on to use in the case of an emergency.
+They may only be opened and turned on to use in the case of an emergency or after 10pm to call into event safety crew.

 - MA’s are challenges that teams are required (if they chose too) to complete before moving on.